Enterprise-CMCS/macpro-quickstart-serverless/README.md

 $ nvm list    # verify the expected Node.js version is active
 ```

+### Yarn
-Yarn - This app uses Yarn as the package manager for Node.
+This app uses Yarn as the package manager for Node.
 Use the node package manager included with Node (NPM) to install Yarn.
-Instructions for intalling Yarn are [here](https://classic.yarnpkg.com/en/docs/install/).
+Instructions for installing Yarn are [here](https://classic.yarnpkg.com/en/docs/install/).
 This link includes instructions for installing on Windows.
 ```
 # installation on MacOS and Linux
 $ npm install -g yarn  # use to install or upgrade Yarn
 ```

+### Serverless CLI
-Serverless CLI - The app is built on a framework called Serverless (for AWS).
-Instructions for installing the Serverless CLI are here: [Serverless Getting Started page](https://www.serverless.com/framework/docs/providers/aws/guide/installation/)
+The app is built on a framework called Serverless (for AWS).
+Instructions for installing the Serverless CLI, using AWS as the cloud provider, are here: [Serverless Getting Started page](https://www.serverless.com/framework/docs/providers/aws/guide/installation/)
 ```
 # installation on MacOS and Linux
 $ npm install -g serverless  # use to install or upgrade serverless